WafeeRahman/WafeeRahman/README.md

 Welcome to my github page, which is filling in for my portfolio website for now.

 I'm a third-year Computer Science student at Toronto Metropolitan University with a strong passion for software development and problem-solving.
 My coding journey began in high school with the Turing programming language, progressing to Python and Java in subsequent years.
-Outside of coursework, I actively work on diverse projects that enhance my technical skills and solve some of my first-world problems, helping me gain exposure to various techstacks.
+This past year, I did 12 months of internship at TD, where I was helping automate processes in TD Insurance and automating data analytics process more recently at TD securities.
 When I'm not committing to projects to build skills, I frequently tackle LeetCode problems and commit their solutions to their respective repositiories here, following structured roadmaps such as the Neetcode 150 to help hone my skills in DSA.

-Looking ahead, I’m eager to expand my skills in machine learning and computer vision.
-My next projects will likely explore these fields, potentially integrating full-stack aspects to stay sharp while still looking to learn new frameworks like Spring Boot.
-My latest project, ClipShare, marks the culmination of my recent focus on full-stack development for now.
+As you can see here, I'm big on fullstack development, with a recent interest in machine learning aswell with my Weatherly project being the start of exploring building machine learning models.
+Currently, I'm looking to explore more in machine learning aswell as computer vision, with an Agentic AI project on the way.

 ---